-Our Serengeti to Victoria Falls Safari Adventure ends after breakfast together.
+Our Serengeti to Victoria Falls Safari Adventure ends this morning.
 Time to say your goodbyes, taking with you memories and friendships that will last a lifetime.

 We recommend spending some extra time at Victoria Falls in order to take advantage of the exhilarating array of optional activities on the go.
 If you didn't visit Vic Falls yesterday, don't miss a visit to the 'Smoke that Thunders' today, after the safari has finished.
 Optional post-safari adventure activities include bungee jumping, whitewater rafting, flights over Victoria Falls and many more.